wordtreefoundation/books/pseudo_biblical/The Book of Preferment - Horace Walpole - 1742.md

 XI.

 In the mean Time, Tidings of this Broad-Bottom came to Robert the Minister, and Fear came upon him: Wherefore he went to the Palace of the King in Sackcloth; and he fell down to the Earth upon his Face, and said, O King, live for ever!
 Be thy Throne established from Generation to Generation.
 If thy Servant hath ever found Favour in his Lord's Sight, let him hear the Voice of his Servant.
-And George said, Arise up, an dsay on.
+And George said, Arise up, and say on.

 XIII.